dead-claudia/thallium/docs/cli.md

 # CLI

 You can run your tests very easily through the CLI.
-If all your tests are in `test/**/*.js`, it's as easy as this:
+If all your tests are in `test/**/*.js` or just `test.js`, it's as easy as this:

 ```sh
 tl